btstromberg/plex-stack/README.md

 # Plex Stack

+## Intruduction

-This is a complete Plex setup using Docker, with all the necessary tools for automating download/organization of libraries etc.
+This is a complete Plex setup guide using Docker, with all the necessary tools for automating download/organization of libraries etc.

+#### Why use Docker?

+Docker runs software in containers, each container has it's own file system where the software is installed, together with any dependencies, services etc in a separate standardized environment that can be run on basically any server.

+If I want to migrate my containers to a new server, all I have to do is copy a single folder (containing the compose config file and the data directory for the containers) to the new server, install docker on it and run the compose commmand, and I don't have to install anything at all really.

-#### Software Used
+### Software Used
 - [Plex Media Server](https://github.com/linuxserver/docker-plex)
 - [Sonarr](https://github.com/Sonarr/Sonarr) - TV Shows automation/organizing/file management
 - [Radarr](https://github.com/Radarr/Radarr) - Movies automation/organizing/file management